CYZ-A Horizontal Self-Priming Oil Pump

 Vacuum Gauge

-1. When the pump and electric motor are directly coupled, ensure the coaxial alignment of the pump shaft and motor output.
+1. When the pump and electric motor are directly coupled, ensure the coaxial alignment of the pump shaft and motor output shaft.
 The accuracy of the pump installation significantly affects the pump’s stability and service life, so installation and alignment must be performed with care.

 2. The pump coupling must be securely fastened with nuts and locked in place to prevent loosening.
 If the nuts loosen, it may cause the impeller to move, resulting in mechanical failure.